dmalenic/mc14500b/mc14500-asm/README.md

 ### Include Functionality

-Assembler supports an implicit include functionality.
+Assembler supports the include functionality implicitely.
 It may be used to simulate simple macros.

-Suppose a _word_ is encountered on the 1st position in the non-comment line that is not an MC14500B instruction nor an assembler pseudo instruction.
-The program will look for a file with the same name as the encountered _word_ (but in a lowercase) and the extension `.asm`, first in the current directory, then in the directory specified by the `-I` or `--include` command line argument.
+Suppose a _word_ is encountered at the first position in the non-comment line that is not an MC14500B instruction nor an assembler pseudo instruction.
+The program will look for a file with the same name as the encountered _word_ (but in the lowercase) and the extension `.asm`, first in the current directory, then in the directory specified by the `-I` or `--include` command line argument.
 If such a file has been found, it is assembled, and the generated machine code is injected into the current location.